mubashar-iqbal/robotic-arm-DT/README.md

 %pip install azure.digitaltwins.core
 ```

-Furthermore, the Microsoft Azure CLI is also neccessary:
+FIn addition to an active Mincrosoft Azure account, the Microsoft Azure CLI is also neccessary.
+It can be downloaded here:

 [Azure CLI](https://ojuliuscoder.medium.com/installing-and-using-azure-cli-in-visual-studio-code-a382d2b09bfa)